togorski/fooddot/README.md

 Display: Live display of current orders.
 Access type - admin, display.

-Kitchen: Panel for the kitchen stuff where order details are displayed and its status can be changed.
+Kitchen: Panel for the kitchen staff where order details are displayed and its status can be changed.
 Access type - admin, kitchen.

 Some of the lessons learned:
 - CSS - stick to BEM from the beginning